 Ensure that a written ‘control system’ is in place that defines the responsibility, training, procedures and records to demonstrate compliance with the Grown in Britain standards.

 Demonstrate a chain of custody from the woodland/source, to your business and then on through your business to the point of sale.
+Any timber received from non-GiB certified woodlands must be verified in accordance with the material accounting requirements of 2.4.

-Maintain a volume accounting record for inputs is required and must be maintained (note: GiB-FP, GiB-S and GiB-LO claims are aligned to TPP and GiB-W claims are aligned to TSHE and therefore segregation of these inputs and outputs (products) may be required).
+A volume accounting record for inputs must be maintained (note: GiB-FP, GiB-S and GiB-LO claims are aligned to TPP and GiB-W claims are aligned to TSHE and therefore segregation of these inputs and outputs (products) may be required).
+This must be reported to GiB annually.

 If receiving a Grown in Britain certified product ensure that: